Glaucoma is a serious chronic eye disorder that can cause damage to the optic nerve and lead to blindness.

 The American Academy of Ophthalmology doesn't recommend using cannabis as a treatment for glaucoma.
 However, glaucoma is a condition that qualifies for medical cannabis in Missouri.
 That means that if you have been diagnosed with glaucoma, you can register for a medical marijuana card and purchase cannabis.
 However, it is important to understand that cannabis doesn't come with recommended doses.
 As with any drug, it is best to consult a physician before you begin taking it.
 If you have questions about using medical cannabis as an open-angle glaucoma treatment, our doctors are open to having an honest discussion concerning the benefits, risks, and other aspects of this option.

 Glaucoma is chronic, meaning it cannot be completely resolved.
-However, it can be controlled in a way that prevents any vision loss.
+However, it can be controlled in a way that will minimize vision loss.